- Connector Diagrams

 Record video game play in HD on your PC or Mac

-HD PVR 2 Gaming Edition Plus records high definition game play video from a gaming PC, Sony® PlayStation®3 or PS4, the new Microsoft® Xbox® One or the Xbox 360 onto your Windows laptop or desktop PC.
+HD PVR 2 Gaming Edition Plus records high definition game play video from a gaming PC, Sony® PlayStation®3 or PS4, Microsoft's Xbox® One or the Xbox 360 onto your Windows laptop or desktop PC.
 Make video recordings of your best game play in HD and upload to YouTube and share them with other gamers online.
 Or make a high definition movie of your game play to share with your friends or use it to discuss tactics with your clan members!
-The HD PVR 2 Gaming Edition Plus now has Mac support.
+The HD PVR 2 Gaming Edition Plus has Mac support.

 Add game commentary while you record or stream!